Click the links below to view information about activities for this park.

 Boating: is a popular pastime at Lake Waccamaw.
 There is no boat access in the park, but two free public boat launch areas are available nearby.
 One is maintained by the NC Wildlife Resources Commission (WRC) while the other is operated by Lake Waccamaw State Park.
 Powerboats and sailboats may be launched from the boat ramps, but parking is limited.
 Lake Waccamaw is park property; all park rules apply.

 Camping: The adventuresome camper will find plenty to enjoy at Lake Waccamaw's four primitive group camping areas nestled beneath the trees.
 Picnic tables, fire circles, charcoal grills are located in the sites and pit toilets are located nearby.
 These are hike-in campsites that do not have water or electricity at the site.
 All supplies, including drinking water, must be packed to the sites.
 All campers must check in at the visitor center or with a ranger before occupying a campsite and must display a parking pass for overnight parking.
+Reservations are recommended.

 Education and Events: Rangers hold regularly scheduled educational and interpretive programs about Lake Waccamaw State Park.
 Click here to search our database of park events.
 To arrange a special exploration of Lake Waccamaw State Park for your group or class, contact the park office.